pukkapies/urop2019/README.md

-The dataframe from above is merged with the dataframe produced by the audio section above followed by removing unnecessary columns to produce the ‘ultimate’ dataframe.
+The dataframe from above is merged with the dataframe produced by the audio section above followed by removing unnecessary columns to produce the 'ultimate' dataframe.
 This dataframe acts as a clean dataset containing all the essential information about the tracks and will be used throughout the project.